PeterHuberSg/StorageLib/Design.md

 ## Generated Code
-Based on the *Data Model*, the *StorageClassGenerator* creates some code like this (extremly simplified):
+Based on the *Data Model*, the *StorageClassGenerator* creates some code like this (extremely simplified):

 ### Data Class